 Get Your Employees To Help

 Yes, your staff can help you move from one building to another.
 They can help with the packing of their own offices and the set up of their new ones.
 Planning and preparation is key.
 Make sure employees have plenty of time to pack up their things and prepare for the move as well.
 A good practice is to provide them with a checklist of what needs to be done and a map showing a layout of the new office space.
 Moving offices can be a positive experience for employees as it creates excitement and can boost morale.
 Let employees set up and decorate their new space.
 Keep employees in the loop -communication is vital during a move.
+You can also reward employees for their participation by providing gift cards for new loungewear or local restaurants.

 Purge Your Inventory